-The Investment Manager will make investment decisions on behalf of a Fund using its proprietary quantitative investment models.
-The primary components of the investment models are: (i) indicators of fundamental undervaluation, such as high dividend yield, low price-to-cash flow ratio or low price-to-earnings ratio, (ii) indicators of past negative market sentiment, such as poor past stock price performance, (iii) indicators of recent momentum, such as high recent stock price performance, and (iv) control of incremental risk relative to a benchmark.
-A Fund may incur substantial losses during periods when markets are dominated by factors that are not reflected in the data analyzed by the Investment Manager's models.
+The Investment Manager will make investment decisions on behalf of a Fund using its proprietary quantitative investment model.
+The primary components of the investment model are: (i) indicators of fundamental undervaluation, such as high dividend yield, low price-to-cash flow ratio or low price-to-earnings ratio, (ii) indicators of past negative market sentiment, such as poor past stock price performance, (iii) indicators of recent momentum, such as high recent stock price performance, and (iv) control of incremental risk relative to a benchmark.